Fuck's Fucking Fucked

 “Fuck is anti-art.
 Fuck is an art killer.
 Writers, remove fuck from your lexicon.
 Distance yourself.
 Save yourself while there’s still time.”

-Dr. Brenin referred to the breaking point that led to the writing of his essay as being a key scene in the show’s second episode involving lawyers in a boardroom engaged in heated discussion.
-Dr. Brenin called the scene a “fuckfest.”
-As well, despite the extensive research he had conducted in the writing of his essay, Dr. Brenin said he could not pinpoint when, exactly, it had become presumed that audiences would “engage in Pavlovian giggles like naughty children” whenever the word fuck was spoken.
+Dr. Brenin referred to the breaking point that led to the writing of his essay being a key scene in the show’s second episode involving lawyers in a boardroom engaged in heated discussion, a scene that Dr. Brenin called a “fuckfest.”
+As well, despite the extensive research he had conducted for his essay, Dr. Brenin said he could not pinpoint when, exactly, it had become presumed that audiences would “engage in Pavlovian giggles like naughty children” whenever the word fuck was spoken.

 “This must stop,” Dr. Brenin roared.
 “Fuck has become an artistic and cultural crisis, a great lowering of the bar, a crime even, a crime against art and culture.”

-For the linguists and pop culture scholars who attempted to explain the decline of fuck, the similarities to tattoos were often cited, that the way in which tattoos had lost their edge, their cred, their cool, should have been seen by fuck as a cautionary tale.
+For the linguists and pop culture scholars who attempted to explain the decline of fuck, the similarities to tattoos were often cited, that the way in which tattoos had lost their edge, their cred, their cool, should have been seen by fuck as a cautionary tale, a sign to maybe lay back a while, watch, do some recon.

 Tattoos had gone from ships-at-sea and prisons and cheap boarding rooms to spas and moms and pretty junior bank tellers with full sleeves.
-The tattoo was defanged.
+The tattoo had been defanged.
 The tattoo had been corporatized and commercialized (“Rebellion plus tax”) and, of special concern to men, feminized, as tattoos had become, near the final stages of the tattoo era and the rise of the tattoo removal era, more popular with women than men.
-Once the lone province of the hairy forearm, the tattoo had spread all over the body, a metastatic migration that could only result in homogenization, the most virulent (and fatal) form of cultural cancer.
+Once the lone province of the hairy forearm, the tattoo spread all over the body, a metastatic migration that could only result in homogenization, the most virulent (and fatal) form of cultural cancer.
 Fuck was on a similar trajectory.
 The word had become homogenous.
-It was as if once the film and television industries were finally permitted to say fuck, after years of censorship, fuck was all they wanted to say.
-Now, after decades of fuckery the people were tired, they had heard enough, they didn’t want to hear it anymore.
+It was as if once the entertainment industry was finally permitted to say fuck, after years of censorship, fuck was all they wanted to say.
+Now, after decades of non-stop fuckery the people were tired, they had heard enough, they didn’t want to hear it anymore.
 Fuck had been used ad nauseam and the translation from the Latin seemed about right: “to a sickening degree.”

-Podcasters provided additional early warnings as even the most redneckian amongst them had begun to say fuck less.
-Even podcasters whom one might presume would be unable to speak without saying fuck, even they were cleaning up their acts, somehow sensing that their listeners had had enough.
-The legions of young, head-phoned male podcasters looked to their leaders—their bald, t-shirted, heavily stubbled elders—for direction but no directions were issued.
-Not even the elders were sure of what to do in the midst of what had become an entertainment industry-wide fuck freefall.
+Podcasters provided additional early warning when even the most redneckian toned down their fucks.
+Even podcasters whom one might presume would be unable to speak without saying fuck, they were cleaning up their acts, somehow sensing that their listeners had had enough.
+For direction, the legions of young, head-phoned male podcasters look to their leaders, to their bald, t-shirted, heavily stubbled elders but no directions are issued.
+Not even the elders were sure of what to do in the midst of what had become an industry wide fuck freefall.
 The podcasters, ever the opportunists, even coined the phrase that described their own demise—fuckfall.
 These were the times of The Great Fuckfall.

-While seeming comfy and cozy in its lush rec room of platonic love, bewitching bromantasy and earnestly acted manliness, the broverse was nevertheless linguistically vulnerable.
+The broverse, appearing undethronable in its caves of bewitching bromantasy and redlining platonic love, was nevertheless linguistically vulnerable.
 Of course they were watching.
 If fuck was in trouble, they wanted to know—was bro next?
-Thirty percent of all sentences that brocasters utter begin or end with “bro.”
-Bro is the primary form of address among males throughout the podcast sector.
-Both of these podcast cohorts, young and old, brocast and baldcast, are credited as being the first to notice that fuck was in trouble and now they were nervous that bro could travel a similar path should the people come to tire of an overused word, not a “bad” word in the case of bro, no, but an overused one.
+Thirty percent of all sentences that brocasters utter begin or end with bro, plus bro is generously dispensed elsewhere in a sentence.
+When a brocaster uses bro in a sentence, there is a forty percent chance he will drop a bro in the next sentence and a fifteen percent chance that he will drop one two times.
+Bro is the primary form of address among males throughout the sector.
+Yes, the broverse was concerned that bro might travel a path similar to fuck should the people come to tire of an overused word.

 No one ever thought bro would be in danger.
-The smooth texture and malleability of bro, how it can so seamlessly change places in a sentence, was seen as a great benefit, especially in the dawn of the podcast era where the podcasters themselves were not known for their verbal dexterity.
-Bro helped these untrained hosts to relax, to communicate more effectively and with more confidence, feeling and emotion.
-Bro was the cuddly pillow they needed, their comfort word, and the protective bro zone slowly began to form around bro and those who used it.
-Bro gave much needed conversational options, as well.
+Both the textual and aural smoothness of bro, its warmth and malleability, how bro can so seamlessly change places in a sentence, these were seen as great benefits, especially in the dawn of the podcast era where the podcasters themselves were not known for their rhetorical dexterity.
+Bro helped these untrained hosts to relax and to communicate more effectively and with more confidence and feeling.
+Bro (see brother, brotherhood, brothers-in-arms) was the wubby they needed, their comfort word and slowly the protective bro zone began to form around bro and its utterers.
+Bro also gave easy-to-use conversational options, allowing for elaborate placements of accentuation that required little to no in-the-moment thought.

 “Bro, you can’t be serious.”